TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 {% include candid-image.html src="/assets/images/home-assistant/dhw-temps-mar-30.png" alt="Flow vs Tank Temps March 30th" %}

 We did hit the 60°C target this time, but we're still adding far more energy than needed and still reaching excessive flow temperatures.
-There's still some odd behavior from the temperature sensor but not as extreme as before.
+There's some odd behavior from the temperature sensor, but not as extreme as before.

 # Eco Mode